Future Kings of Spain: History

 The band was initially formed in 2000.
-The idea to call the band Future Kings Of Spain came about when Wilson, "was reading two unrelated articles at once and lined up the words Future Kings on one side and of Spain on the other."
+The idea to call the band Future Kings of Spain came about when Wilson, "was reading two unrelated articles at once and lined up the words Future Kings on one side and of Spain on the other."

 In 2004 the band scooped Best New Band at the Meteor Music Awards, After signing with Japanese label GMT Records the band performed to 27,800 people at SONICMANIA 2004 in Osaka and Tokyo.
-They also toured and performed with many international acts including Biffy Clyro, Muse, Idlewild (band) and The Strokes.
+They also toured and performed with many international acts including Biffy Clyro, Muse, Idlewild and The Strokes.
 "Hanging Around" featured in the opening titles of the 2005 'zombie comedy' Boy Eats Girl.
 At the 2008 Meteor Music Awards, the band were the most nominated act, nominated in 3 categories - Best Irish Band, Best Irish Album and Best Live Act.
 On this occasion the band would come away empty-handed.
 The band continued to perform into 2008, though not as often as in previous years.
 During this time Anton married longtime girlfriend Alison Curtis.
 One of the band's final performances was at Oxegen 2008.

 In 2009 the band broke up with no reason given.
-Golden Plec wrote how it was "one of the great mysteries from the Irish music scene in the early noughties how Future Kings Of Spain failed to turn one of the best Irish rock records of the decade into chart success".
-On 4 September 2009, the State.ie website described how the band left a short history of themselves in a blog entitled ‘Future Kings Of Spain 2000-2009’ saying that they had in fact disbanded in June 2009.
+Golden Plec wrote how it was "one of the great mysteries from the Irish music scene in the early noughties how Future Kings of Spain failed to turn one of the best Irish rock records of the decade into chart success".
+On 4 September 2009, the State.ie website described how the band left a short history of themselves in a blog entitled 'Future Kings of Spain 2000-2009' saying that they had in fact disbanded in June 2009.

-In September 2015, some years after the band's dissolution, Golden Plec reappraised the self-titled by debut Future Kings Of Spain and described it as "a classic".
+In September 2015, some years after the band's dissolution, Golden Plec reappraised the self-titled by debut Future Kings of Spain and described it as "a classic".